digris/doc-openbroadcast-platform/source/application/library/index.rst

 **Major label**

+The Association of Independent Music (AIM) defines a 'major' as "a multinational company which (together with the companies in its group) has more than 5% of the world market(s) for the sale of records or music videos."
+As of 2012, there are only three labels that can be referred to as "major labels" (Universal Music Group, Sony Music Entertainment, and Warner Music Group).
 *(From the Wikipedia article* |wk-record-label-major-labels|_ *, which is released under the* |wk-license|_ *).*

 .. |wk-record-label-major-labels| replace:: *Record label - Major labels*